 And here’s Toni Cowan-Brown from NationBuilder responding to Mark Zuckerberg’s statement on Thursday (starts at 2:48).
 She makes very reasonable and rational points about the error of Facebook’s ways and shared responsibility (between Facebook and us) to improve things…

-…but all commercial consumers of Facebook data want to see Zuckerberg share liability.
+All commercial consumers of Facebook data, including NationBuilder, want to see Zuckerberg share liability.
 Liability he’s always ducked by casting Facebook as a conduit for content vs a curator.
 A legal distinction historically applied to traditional telcos (here’s Lawfare blog from 2017 examining that in more detail).
 A position that’s grown shaky for a number of social media magnates given the recent hate related traffic moderation and bot pruning.

-But none of this this even begins to compete with the grandaddy of data mining operations: Palantir (hat tip to Charles Stromeyer, investor and Harvard alum for reminding me of the Thiel connections).
+But none of this this even begins to compete with the grandaddy of data mining operations: Palantir.
 It was founded by Peter Thiel and his two partners back in 2003.
 That’s just before Peter got involved as a key investor in Facebook (he bought a 10.2% stake, but sold much of it in 2012, though he’s still on the board).
 All of which happened after he founded PayPal (established in 1998 as Confinity).

-Palantir has more government and intelligence service contracts than you can shake a stick at and too many countries are making sure new regulations like the GDPR, and surveillance laws like the UK IPAct and the US Patriot Act, leave chunky exceptions for too much government personal data collection and use (because immigration, because national and economic security…or not).
+Palantir has more government and intelligence service contracts than you can shake a stick at and too many countries are making sure new regulations like the GDPR, and surveillance laws like the UK IPAct, leave chunky exceptions for too much personal data collection, retention, sharing, and use (because immigration, because national and economic security…or not).

 The UK’s Pupil Database, over 20 million records, including flags associated with mental health and social welfare (stuff that can label individuals indefinitely), is collected and shared by the government with public and private sector bodies.
 In a significant proportion of cases parents had no idea that was happening, or had no idea about short, medium, and long-term implications.
 So choices, where parents or children of an appropriate age had one, were uninformed.